-- Girls Hair: Must be neatly styled.
+- All persons are to ordinarily present themselves in a manner consistent with their God-given dignity.
+Where a dress code or uniform exists, all persons are to follow the dress code or uniform that accords with their biological sex.
+(Compassion and Challenge @ archstl.org) - Girls Hair: Must be neatly styled.
 Any hair adornments used must not be distracting.
-No radical styles or colors are acceptable. - Jewelry: Small ring, watch, one religious medal, one bracelet, one pair of small stud earrings only. - Cosmetics: Make-up and perfumes are not permitted.
+No radical styles or colors are acceptable. - Jewelry: Small ring, watch, one religious medal, one bracelet, one pair of small earrings only. - Cosmetics: Make-up and perfumes are not permitted.
 Non-scented, non-tinted lip balms and nail polish are permitted.
-No artificial, extensions, "stiletto" or "coffin" shaped nails. - Skirts should be no shorter than two inches above the knee.
+No extensions, "stiletto" or "coffin" shaped nails. - Skirts should be no shorter than two inches above the knee.